CloudByGalaxy/galaxy-community-writers/CONTRIBUTING.md

 GitHub Sponsors handles all tax documentation and compliance based on your location and earnings.

 ### How do I include Galaxy in my article?
-A Galaxy team member will provide you with a trackable link and guidance on how to naturally integrate Galaxy Cloud into your article content.
+A Galaxy team member will provide you with a trackable link and guidance on how to naturally integrate Galaxy into your article content.

 ### Can I republish the article elsewhere?
 After publication on the Galaxy blog, you can republish with attribution.

-## 📞 Getting Help

-- **General questions**: Comment on relevant issues
-- **Technical problems**: Tag area leaders in your issue
-- **Payment questions**: Email [payment-email@meteor.com]
-- **Process questions**: Open a general issue

 ## 📋 Checklist for Contributors

 Before submitting your proposal:
 - [ ] I've read these contributing guidelines
 - [ ] I've checked existing articles for duplication
-- [ ] I have experience with the topic I'm proposing
-- [ ] I can commit to the timeline I'm proposing
 - [ ] I understand this is for original, unpublished content

 Before submitting for review: